kendyjm/marketplace/README.md

 ### Serverless CD (configure online)

-Go to <https://dashboard.serverless.com/> and setup account/login
+Go to <https://dashboard.serverless.com/> and setup account/login.
-Your deployed app should be available for easy setup of automated CD once it has been deployed manually
+Your deployed app should be available for easy setup of automated CD once it has been deployed manually.

 ### Postman collection

 An alternative way to test the API, you can use the Postman collection that contains sample requests.
 You can find a [Postman collection](backend/marketplace.postman_collection.json) in this project.

-### Client Local Start (DEV IN PROGRESS)
+### Client Local Start

 1) Update the client/src/config.ts credentials to match your Auth0 account (for authentication) and Serverless deployment (for REST API calls)
 2) The client can be installed and run locally